davidben/tls-trust-expressions/draft-davidben-tls-trust-expr.md

 ## Removing CAs

-To serve certificates that will validate in all supported relying parties, subscribers in a single-certificate model only serve certificates from CAs in the intersection of multiple relying party trust stores.
-As relying parties remove untrusted CAs over time, this intersection may shrink, reducing the set of CAs available to subscribers that can issue widely-trusted certificates.
-Two relying parties may each support many CAs, but may have no common CA in common.
+Subscribers in a single-certificate model are limited to CAs in the intersection of their supported relying parties.
+As newer relying parties remove untrusted CAs over time,the intersection with older relying parties shrinks.
+Moreover, the subscriber may not even know which CAs are in the intersection.

-This is exacerbated by relying parties that either have not or cannot take updates, and so cannot trust newer CAs.
-Moreover, as relying parties do not currently report their trust stores, the subscriber may not even know which CAs are in the intersection.
 Often, the only option is to try the new certificate and monitor errors.
-For subscribers that serve many diverse relying parties, switching CAs is a disruptive and risky process.
+For subscribers that serve many diverse relying parties, this is a disruptive and risky process.

-In a multi-certificate model, there is no need for subscribers to limit themselves to this intersection.
-In a multi-certificate model, a subscriber can obtain certificates from multiple CAs, such that each supported relying party is covered by some certificate in the set.

-For example, suppose a subscriber uses certificates from some CA, CA1.
-However, some relying party no longer trusts CA1.
-The subscriber can obtain certificates from another CA that is trusted by that relying party, CA2, while continuing to also use CA1.
-The relying party that no longer trusts CA1 will be served the CA2's certificate, while relying parties that still trust CA1 can be served the original one.
+The multi-certificate model removes this constraint.
+If a subscriber's CA is distrusted, it can continue to use that CA, in addition to a newer one.
+This removes the risk that some older relying party required that CA and was incompatible with the new one.
+The mechanisms in this document will select an appropriate certiifcate for each relying party.

 ## Intermediate Elision

-In many PKIs today, root CAs issue certificates to intermediate CAs which, in turn, issue end-entity certificates.
-This gives some operational and security improvements over issuing end-entity certificates directly from a root CA. The root certificate's private key is less exposed to attack and it allows for different issuance and ownership models.
-While the intermediate CA often inherits all the authority of the root CA, it can be replaced without changes to relying parties.
-Thus it can be more easily revoked and/or have a shorter lifetime.
+Today, root CAs typically issue shorter-lived intermediate certificates which, in turn, issue end-entity certificates.
+The long-lived root key is less exposed to attack, while the short-lived intermediate key can be more easily replaced without changes to relying parties.

-However, this comes at a size cost: the certification path, sent in the TLS handshake, includes an extra certificate.
-This is an extra public key and signature, as well as extra copies of X.509 metadata.
-(An average X.509 name in the Chrome Root Store {{CHROME-ROOTS}} or Mozilla CA Certificate Program {{MOZILLA-ROOTS}} is around 100 bytes, despite largely being an opaque identifier in modern usage.)
-Post-quantum signature algorithms shift this tradeoff dramatically.
+This operational improvement comes at a bandwidth cost: the TLS handshake includes an extra certificate, which includes a public key, signature, and X.509 metadata.
+An average X.509 name in the Chrome Root Store {{CHROME-ROOTS}} or Mozilla CA Certificate Program {{MOZILLA-ROOTS}} is around 100 bytes alone.
+Post-quantum signature algorithms will dramatically shift this tradeoff.
 Dilithium3 {{Dilithium}}, for example, has a total public key and signature size of 5,245 bytes.

 {{?I-D.ietf-tls-cert-abridge}} proposes to predistribute known intermediate certificates to relying parties, as a compression scheme.
 A multi-certificate deployment model provides another way to achieve this effect.
 To relying parties, a predistributed intermediate certificate is functionally equivalent to a root certificate.
 PKIs use intermediate certificates because changing root certificates requires updating relying parties, but predistributed intermediates already presume updated relying parties.